rust-unofficial/patterns/idioms/coercion-arguments.md

 fn three_vowels(word: &str) -> bool {
 ```

-then the both of the previous examples will compile and print the same output.
+then both of the previous examples will compile and print the same output.

 ``` bash